joowani/dtags/README.md

 dtags v1.1.0 includes a config change which breaks backwards-compatibility (but the change is for the better...
 I promise).
-So if you are using v1.0.9 or below and want to upgrade to the latest version while retaining your tags, you will need to follow these steps first:
+So if you are using v1.0.9 or below and want to upgrade to the latest version while retaining your tags, you will need to run the following commands first:
 ```bash
 ~$ git clone https://github.com/joowani/dtags.git
 ~$ python dtags/scripts/migrate.py
 # Now you can run upgrade to the newer version
 ```
+Please refer to the [release notes](https://github.com/joowani/dtags/releases) for details on other API changes.

 #### Installation

 Requirements:
 * Python 2.7+ or 3.4+
-* Bash 4+ or Zsh 5+

 Install using [pip](https://pip.pypa.io)
 (respects [virtualenv](https://virtualenv.readthedocs.org)):